9.26 min to readApplication Services

 According to McKinsey, CIOs recently said that “10 to 20 percent of the technology budget dedicated to new products is diverted to resolving issues related to tech debt.
 More troubling still, CIOs estimated that tech debt amounts to 20 to 40 percent of the value of their entire technology estate before depreciation.”

-There is no doubt that application modernization is critical.
-Without it, organizations tend to waste up to 32 percent of their cloud spending, according to Flexera.
+There is no doubt that application modernisation is critical.
+Without it, organisations tend to waste up to 32 percent of their cloud spending, according to Flexera.

-Modernization is an investment in your future but has the potential to interrupt business as usual if not well-planned and executed.
+Modernisation is an investment in your future but has the potential to interrupt business as usual if not well-planned and executed.
 Partnering with an expert advisor is a significant first step.
-At SoftwareOne, we have a pragmatic approach to optimized cloud adoption and provide flexible services to help you accomplish your goals wherever you are in the journey.
+At SoftwareOne, we have a pragmatic approach to optimised cloud adoption and provide flexible services to help you accomplish your goals wherever you are in the journey.

 With global reach, end-to-end services, and strong partnerships with Microsoft, Amazon Web Services, and Google, SoftwareOne delivers on the promise of cloud.
 Unlike other cloud solution services partners, SoftwareOne is a leader in software and cloud financial management.
 We’ll show you how to make your current IT investments count while bringing your business forward.